sptankard/digitalsecuritycurriculum/pages/20.one_sheets/01.secure_your_phone/one_sheet.en.md

-<span class="leadtip" style="color:purple"><span class="leadtip" style="color:pink">✔ INSTALL DUCKDUCKGO AS YOUR NEW WEB BROWSER AND SEARCH ENGINE.</span>/span>  Duckduckgo does not track your data, you can be confident that you are not growing a data profile which can be used to profile you by corporations and the government.
+<span class="leadtip" style="color:purple">✔ INSTALL DUCKDUCKGO AS YOUR NEW WEB BROWSER AND SEARCH ENGINE</span>  Duckduckgo does not track your data, you can be confident that you are not growing a data profile which can be used to profile you by corporations and the government.
 You can find this app at the Google Play store.
 Learn more at [https://duckduckgo.com](https://duckduckgo.com)

 <span class="leadtip" style="color:purple">✔ USE TALKY</span> to replace skype, google hangouts and audio calls.
 Talky is end-to-end encrypted and can be used across android, iOS, and all computer platforms.
 With the app you can create a session simply by entering a name and inviting people to the new link!
 You can use it here at [https://talky.io/](https://talky.io/)

 <span class="leadtip" style="color:purple">✔ FOR ANDROID PHONES</span> install an anti-malware scanner, we recommend malwarebytes.
 You can find this app at the Google Play store.
 Learn more at [https://www.malwarebytes.com/](https://www.malwarebytes.com/)

-<span class="leadtip" style="color:pink">✔ INSTALL A METADATA SCRUBBER FOR YOUR PHOTOS.</span> That way you don’t leak important data about a photograph when you share it.
+<span class="leadtip" style="color:purple">✔ INSTALL A METADATA SCRUBBER FOR YOUR PHOTOS.</span> That way you don’t leak important data about a photograph when you share it.
 This can include your location and more.
 A good app for scrubbing metadata on Android is Exif Eraser.
 You can find this app at the Google Play store.
 Learn more at [http://www.exiferaser.com/](http://www.exiferaser.com/)

-<span class="leadtip" style="color:purple"><span class="leadtip" style="color:pink">✔ USE A FARADAY BAG</span> FOR YOUR PHONE</span> when in meetings that are private or during protests.
+<span class="leadtip" style="color:purple">✔ USE A FARADAY BAG FOR YOUR PHONE</span> when in meetings that are private or during protests.
 This bag will block electronic signals from and to your phone.

 <div class="SECPHONE_H2" markdown="1">## SECURE YOUR IPHONE</div>